KimB81/CI-MS1-Project/README.md

     - _Navigation Bar_
         - This will contain the website logo to the left.
         - This will be used for ease of navigation through the site with links to Home, Gallery and Sign Up to the right.
-        - This will remain static at the top of the website.
+        - This will remain fixed at the top while scrolling.
-        - This will be responsive adjusting to the device being used.
+        - This will be responsive, adjusting to the device being used.
     - _Gallery_
-        - This will showcase some of the funny images and videos of pets found from searching the internet.
+        - This will showcase some of the best images and videos of dogs found from searching the internet.
     - _Sign Up_
-        - This will allow the ability to signup to a weekly or monthly newsletter that provides an update of the newest website content.
+        - This will allow the ability to signup to a monthly newsletter that provides an update of the newest website content.
 - ___Features to Implement___
     - _Search Bar_
         - This will allow users to search for images or videos that cover a specific search term.